<em>Ixia</em>: planting, cultivation and care

 Ixia Spotlight - Corn lily

-This variety produces beautiful cream-white flowers, with the outer side of the tepals marked by a dark pink line, giving a delicate touch of colour.
-The centre of the flower is contrasted by a dark red macule.
-It is a rather romantic, luminous flowering.
+This variety produces beautiful creamy-white flowers, with the outer tepals marked by a dark pink line, adding a delicate touch of colour.
+Centre of the flower is contrasted by a dark red macule.
+It is a rather romantic and luminous flowering.

 • Flowering time July to September